 Your gas mileage will not be impacted and your speedo will still read true.
 If you opt for a nice aggressive-looking AT or MT tire, you’ll get a nice upgrade in the aesthetics department too.
 Remember, in most cases, the more aggressive the tread pattern is, the higher the road noise will be.

-- Bigger than stock (Good for over-landing & Off-road tracks)
+- Bigger than stock (Good for over-landing and off-road tracks)

 - Slight increased Ground Clearance

-- No BMC needed to make it fit
+- No BMC (Body Mount Chop) is needed to make it fit

 - Fits fine on Stock Rims